Braun Logo

 • Black expresses strength, stability, and the color of plastic products.

-The transition from white to dark shades indicates the brand’s power and maturation—transforming into a giant that has defeated its competitors.
+The transition from white to dark shades signals the brand’s power and maturity, making it a giant that has defeated its competitors.

 The font resembles Neubau Grotesque Bold.
 Bold glyphs speak of expansion to other continents, a wide assortment, and large sales volumes.
 The use of capital letters reinforces the impression.